rohayanti/Artificial-Intelligent/Questions/Topic2.md

    - Predicate Logic: ∃x (¬A(x))
 _________________________________________________________________________________________________________

-Certainly, here are the questions and answers in Markdown format:

 **1. Given the notations:**
    - p = my breakfast is eggs.
    - q = my breakfast is cereal.